Getting Involved & Public Comment | Baltimore Metropolitan Council

 Also, While the Baltimore Metropolitan Council and the Baltimore Regional Transportation Board play a role in determining which projects are funded, many other organizations are involved in the decision making process.
 Many decisions about which projects are included in regional plans come from community input and participation.
 By getting involved locally, you help shape priorities and affect future funding decisions.
 Most importantly, the information you share with local leaders helps to ensure that investments reflect local and regional priorities.

-Contact your local planning office to find out how to be involved or follow B'More Involved on Facebook and Twitter to get updates about local planning efforts.
+Contact your local planning office to find out how to be involved or follow BMC on Facebook, X, and LinkedIn to get updates about local planning efforts.

 NOTICE